lrama1/ai-vs-ai/README.md

 sending the response from one AI as the input to the other, and vice versa.
 This continues until a predefined number of messages have been exchanged.

+**NOTE**: The current code debates on the topic of using renewable energy vs coal-based energy.
+If you want to modify the topic, modify the values of the following variables:
+- initialMessage1
+- initialMessage2

 ### App Logic Flow
 1. Initialization: The script initializes conversation histories for both AI1 and AI2.
 2. Debate Simulation: The simulateDebate function alternates between AI1 and AI2, sending the response from one AI as the input to the other.